matteo-dinoia/WGL_repo_2024/AP-protocol.md

 The **Network Initializer**:
 1. reads a local **Network Initialization File** that encodes the network topology and the drone parameters
 2. checks that the initialization file adheres to the formatting and restrictions defined in the section below
-3. checks that the initialization file represent a bidirectional graph
+3. checks that the initialization file represents a bidirectional graph
-4. accordingly to the network topology defined in the initalization file:
+4. according to the network topology defined in the initialization file:
    - spawns the node threads
    - spawns the simulation controller thread
    - sets up the Rust channels for communicating between nodes that are connected in the topology
    - sets up the Rust channels for communication between nodes and the simulation controller

 ## Network Initialization File
 The **Network Initialization File** is in the `.toml` format, and structured as explained below: